mattischrome/console-blog/content/posts/george-saunders-lincoln-in-the-bardo/index.md

 - Twenty
 - Booker Prize
 title: George Saunders, Lincoln In The Bardo
-heroImage: ../../assets/images/defaultHero.jpg
-description: I read this book on holiday in Belgium last year.
-Having forgotten to pack a novel I scoured almost
 ---
 I read this book on holiday in Belgium last year.
 Having forgotten to pack a novel I scoured almost every book in the Waterstones at St. Pancras station before settling on this Booker prize winning novel by George Saunders.